 1.3.
-Through the referencing of key published guidance, this guidance outlines a systematic approach to the life management of medical devices and equipment for instance Asset Management, Competency through Education and Training, Acquisition and Production, Incoming goods check, Storage and Distribution, Commissioning, Use, Repair, Maintenance and Modification, Usage, Off label use, Decontamination/ Infection Control and Single Use, Loaning Equipment, Decommissioning, Recycling and Disposal and Replacement (see figure 1.1).
+Through the referencing of key published guidance, this guidance outlines a systematic approach to the life management of medical devices and equipment for instance for instance Acquisition, Incoming Goods Check, Storage and Distribution, Validation/ Commissioning, Use, Maintenance/ Test/ Repair, Decontamination, Loaning, Decommissioning, Recycling and Disposal (see Figure 1.1).